sunilkahalekar/data_science_preparation/Day 1- Universe of Data Science/README.md

-hello guys my name is krishnaik and

-welcome to my YouTube channel so guys uh

-welcome to the machine Learning

-Community series and this series is for

-everyone out there who are interested to

-learn data science machine learning see

-the real world applications and how they

-can basically Implement a basic to

-intermediate projects and what I will do

-is that with respect to every lecture I

-specifically upload I'll try to add this

-kind of fun elements I'll try to ask

-some questions to you so please make

-sure that you write down in the comment

-with respect to those answers so the

-first question is that do you like this

-kind of fun elements that I'm trying to

-add in the video or you just want a

-serious video where I explain you about

-every equations and all so this will

-actually keep you motivated at least

-till half of the video right but please

-make sure that you complete the video

-till the end now what we are going to

-learn in this video in this video we are

-going to understand about the entire

-universe of data science if tomorrow you

-become a data scientist or you become a

-data analyst you specifically go and

-work in a data science projects there

-you'll be seeing many people out there

-but if I talk about the universe of data

-science we really need to know

-understand what is artificial

-intelligence data science machine

-learning deep learning how stats is

-basically getting used so everything

-I'll be covering in this specific video

-will try to understand about this

-let me tell you one very important thing

-is that say most of the companies writer

-data science does multiple roles he also

-works as a big data engineer sometimes

-he has to work as a machine learning

-engineer many more but if you go in very

-big product based companies every roles

-every person like machine learning

-engineer has a separate roles and

-responsibility data scientists has a

-separate roles and responsibilities so

-it is important to understand this video

-properly understand about the universe

-of data science and then we will go

-ahead and understand about the roles and

-responsibilities so let's go ahead and

-let's start this particular lecture

-please do make sure that you hit like

-subscribe my channel share with all your

-friends and let's continue the lessons

-in this video we are going to discuss

-about the basic differences between

-artificial intelligence machine learning

-deep learning and data science probably

-you have heard about these terms and

-many people still have a confusion what

-is the exact differences between them so

-in this video I'm going to cover the

-entire differences so that you will

-never have any kind of so let's begin

-the first thing is that let's consider

-the entire universe let's say there is a

-universe with respect to

-in this specific field and I really want

-to talk about this specific universe and

-let's call this universe as AI okay so

-this universe is basically called as air

-now if I really want to understand the

-definition of AR it is basically to

-create an application

-to create an application which can

-perform

-which can perform

-its own task

-its own task

-without any human intervention okay any

-human intervention

-so this is the basic Definition of

-artificial intelligence okay so the
+Hello guys my name is Sunil Kahalekar and welcome to the machine Learning

+Community series.
+This series is for everyone out there who are interested to

+learn data science machine learning.
+The real world applications and how they

+can basically Implement a basic to intermediate projects.

+We are going to understand about the entire universe of data science.

+If tomorrow you become a data scientist or you become a data analyst you specifically go and

+work in a data science projects.

+We really need to know understand what is artificial intelligence, data science, machine

+learning and deep learning.
+How stats is basically getting used.

+ so everything

+One very important thing is that say most of the companies writer

+data science does multiple roles.
+He also works as a big data engineer sometimes

+he has to work as a machine learning engineer many more but if you go in very

+big product based companies every roles every person like machine learning

+engineer has a separate roles and responsibility data scientists has a

+separate roles and responsibilities.
+So it is important to understand properly understand about the universe

+of data science.

+We are going to discuss about the basic differences between artificial intelligence, machine learning

+deep learning and data science.

+Let's call this universe as AI  so this universe is basically called as AI.

+If I really want to understand the definition of AI it is basically to

+create an application which can perform which can perform

+its own task without any human intervention.
+This is the basic Definition of artificial intelligence.

+ okay so the

 specific thing which I have actually